vyos/vyos-documentation/docs/configexamples/tunnelbroker-ipv6.rst

 In the above examples, 1,2,ffff are all chosen by you.
 You can use 1-ffff (1-65535).

-So, when your LAN is eth1, your DMZ is eth2, your cameras live on eth3, etc:
+So, when your LAN is eth1, your DMZ is eth2, your cameras are on eth3, etc:

 .. code-block:: none